jxx-project/Polymorphic/README.md

 The Polymorphic package is harnessed with a set of test suite templates located in namespace `Testee`.
 Main focus is template member signatures and return types, but also includes basic plausibility checks of results.

+Test suites are not based on any particular framework.
+With test cases being self contained it is amazing how far you can get with template templates, a plain `std::list<TestCase>`, initializer lists and lambda expressions.

-Using test suite templates solved the "test the tester" dilemma.
-Running tests against the delegate, i.e. the C++ standard library implementation, helped developing and verifying test suites.
-Then they are used to verify that decorators are actually providing the same interface.
+On the the other hand, using test suite templates nicely solved the "test the tester" dilemma.
+Running tests first against the delegates, i.e. the C++ standard library implementations, helped developing and verifying test suites.
+Finally the results are pointed to the decorators to verify these.

 ## How to use